Mew-Lew/Rom-conversion-scripts/[ISO>XEX>ZAR]README.md

      ```

 4. **Download and Compile Tools:**
-   - Type these commands in Termux:
+   - Type these commands in Termux, one by one:
      ```
      wget https://github.com/XboxDev/extract-xiso/archive/refs/heads/master.zip
      unzip master.zip